Montego Bay Cultural Center – Montego Bay, Jamaica

 Why It’s Worth Visiting

-- Easy, quick stop close to the port
+• A quick, easy stop close to the port

 What to Expect During Your Visit

-Inside, you’ll find a mix of permanent and rotating exhibits covering Jamaican history, local art, and cultural traditions.
-Displays are easy to follow and offer insight into the island’s past, including the life and legacy of Sam Sharpe.
-The building itself is part of the experience, with restored wooden details and a classic Georgian façade.
-Most visits last 30–45 minutes, making it an ideal add‑on to a walking tour of downtown Montego Bay.
+Inside the center, you’ll find a mix of permanent and rotating exhibits that explore Jamaican history, local art, and cultural traditions.
+Displays are easy to follow and offer insight into the island’s past, including the life and legacy of Sam Sharpe, whose influence is woven throughout the square outside.

 How to Get There From the Cruise Port